This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-What is the best way to dip these cheesecake bites in candy wafer melts?
+What is the best way to dip these in candy melts?

-Can I use chocolate chips instead of candy wafer melts to coat my bites?
+Can I use chocolate chips instead of candy wafer melts?

 Lemon Cheesecake Bites